What is PCOS?

 Research reports have shown that vitamin D supplementation improves fertility and decreases testosterone levels, and lowers inflammation) in women who are having PCOS

 No matter where we live in this world, we always think that we are getting a lot of sunlight, but somehow we still miss out on it, which leads to a deficiency of vitamin D. Consumption of vitamin D is considered important for better regulation of reproductive hormones affecting pregnancy.
 Vitamin D also helps reduce insulin resistance and manage blood sugar levels in the body.

-Vitamin B9, also known as folic acid, is important for women with PCOS because it helps control inflammation.
+Folate is also known as Vitamin B9 is important for women with PCOS because it helps control inflammation.
 Apart from just PCOS patients, vitamin B9 is also considered the best for pregnant women or someone willing to be one.
-It helps with the proper development of the fetus’s spine, brain, skull, and other parts during the first 4 weeks of pregnancy.
+It may help with the proper development of the fetus’s spine, brain, skull, and other parts during the first 4 weeks of pregnancy.